The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 2.5 Indigenous Epistemology, Data Colonialism, and Epistemic Justice

 Scholarship on indigenous data sovereignty (Carroll et al., 2020; CARE Principles) and decolonial AI provides the normative grounding for why the Alignment Tax is a justice problem.
-De Sousa Santos' concept of "epistemicide" — the systematic elimination of non-Western knowledge structures through their representation within Western frameworks — maps directly onto the Topic Matcher behavioral profile: a model that scores the Western academic account of khipu and the Andean relational account as highly similar has learned to treat the Western frame as the universal one.
-Fricker's (2007) epistemic injustice framework specifies the structural harm: hermeneutical injustice — the absence of interpretive resources to understand experience outside the dominant knowledge economy — is architecturally produced by alignment-as-practiced.
+De Sousa Santos' concept of "epistemicide" — the systematic elimination of non-Western knowledge structures through their representation within Western frameworks — maps directly onto the Topic Matcher behavioral profile.
+Fricker's (2007) epistemic injustice framework specifies the structural harm: hermeneutical injustice is architecturally produced by alignment-as-practiced.

 2.6 Human-in-the-Loop Design and the Limits of Statistical Consensus

-Standard HITL architectures escalate to human review on confidence grounds: when the model is uncertain, a human checks.
-Asymmetric Arbitration inverts this logic.
-Escalation is triggered by cultural epistemic load — detected ensemble disagreement above threshold — regardless of any individual model's confidence.
-Value Sensitive Design (Friedman & Nissenbaum, 1996) provides the methodological frame for embedding normative commitments in system architecture.
+Standard HITL architectures escalate to human review on confidence grounds.
+Asymmetric Arbitration inverts this logic: escalation is triggered by cultural epistemic load regardless of any individual model's confidence.
+Value Sensitive Design (Friedman & Nissenbaum, 1996) provides the methodological frame.
 The EU AI Act's human oversight requirements (Articles 14–15, 2024) establish the regulatory context.
-The critical theoretical extension: override authority must be allocated asymmetrically — weighted by epistemic jurisdiction, not organizational hierarchy — to prevent statistical averaging from neutralizing the expert's veto.
+The critical theoretical extension: override authority must be allocated asymmetrically — weighted by epistemic jurisdiction, not organizational hierarchy.

 3. The Atlas Divergence Test: Methodology